Albadit/create4care/create4care_docker/docs/folder_structure.md

-from fastapi import APIRouter, Depends from sqlalchemy.orm import Session as DBSession from typing import List from schemas.session import SessionRequest, SessionResponse from schemas.common import Message from db.session import get_db from services import session as session_service
+from fastapi import APIRouter, Depends from sqlalchemy.orm import Session as DBSession from typing import List from schemas.session import SessionRequest, SessionResponse, SessionUpdate from schemas.common import Message from db.session import get_db from services import session as session_service